 IT budget breakdown

 There are a couple of options when setting up an IT infrastructure.
-You can deploy on-premise servers, but you’ll have to pay $2,000 for servers and $1,200 for server operating systems, and approximately $52,000 per year for an in-house technician.
+You can deploy on-premise servers for server infrastructure, or go with an in-house technician.
 Or, better yet, you can opt for cloud services that bill you solely for the computing resources and apps you use.
-These only set you back a couple hundred dollars a month.
+These only set you back a couple of hundred dollars a month.
+Prices is customised, depending on the scope of the project.

 Internet plans, routers, and switches fall within network costs.
 If your company conducts most of its business online, opting for faster, more reliable data services is non-negotiable.
-A 40Mbps National Broadband Network (NBN) fibre plan for SMBs is usually $100 per month (and costs more for premium speed).
+A 100Mbps National Broadband Network (NBN) plan for SMBs is usually around $120 per month (and costs more for premium speed).

 The amount you spend on desktops and laptops depends on what you intend to do with them.
-Most low-end laptops start at around $400 and are perfect for remote employees who run standard business apps and browse the web.
-For high-performance computing involving analytics or video editing, you’ll need more powerful desktops that cost well over $1,000.
+Most low-end laptops start at around $1000 and are perfect for remote employees who run standard business apps and browse the web.
+For high-performance computing involving analytics or video editing, you’ll need more powerful desktops that cost well over $2,000.
+As one of the essential investments, having the most appropriate workstation will equate to business performance in the long run.

 Software applications make up a third of incremental spending on IT every year, according to analysts.
 This means more Australian SMBs understand the importance of expanding their digital capabilities and streamlining their processes with cutting-edge tools.

-Like most companies, your biggest software purchases will likely include: accounting, customer relationship management (CRM), and productivity applications (e.g., Word and Excel).
+Like most companies, your biggest software purchases will likely include accounting, customer relationship management (CRM), and productivity applications (e.g., Word and Excel).
 To get the best value for your money, consider Dynamics 365, which has accounting and CRM capabilities, and only costs your business $267.50 per month.
-Office 365 is another smart purchase with a starting price of $6.90 per user per month for standard productivity apps.
+Microsoft 365 is another smart purchase with a per user price structure for standard Office productivity apps plus OneDrive, Teams, PowerApps, and Sharepoint.

 Considering that cyberattacks are growing in frequency and potency, implementing a powerful security framework is vital.
 Some say that allocating 10% of your IT budget to cybersecurity is sufficient, but this isn’t a hard and fast rule.
 The amount you spend comes down to your company’s risk exposure, the perceived value of your IT assets, and the potential impacts of compromised systems.